OpenRTX/openrtx.github.io/dev_status.md

 ## Upcoming Milestones

-- Firmware release v0.4.0 with support for CS7000-M17 (Plus) and DM-1701
+- Firmware release v0.5.0 with persistence of settings and radio state on all the devices
 - Backup and restore of external flash memory
-- Persistence of settings and radio state where missing
 - Codeplug support for FM and M17 operating modes

 ### Future